textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 The Diagnostics panel has two main regions.
 At top is a **Pre-flight check** region where system alert messages appear.
 The one everybody likes to see is the green (success) alert:

 <span class="success ui-icon-check">All checks passed!</span>
-{: .example}

-It is the only green alert message in diagnostics.
-When you see that, your Textpattern website is running correctly and you can go on your merry way.
+That is the only green alert message in diagnostics.
+When you see that, your Textpattern website is running perfectly and you can go on your merry way.

 There are other coloured alerts to be aware of: blue (information), yellow (warning), and red (error).

 ### Blue information alerts

-In certain situations it may not be possible to get the green confirmation message, but it doesn’t mean your site is not configured correctly.
-There are a handful of possible blue (information) messages, for example.
-If they appear by themselves, you have nothing to worry about.
+In certain situations it may not be possible to get the green confirmation message, but it does not mean your site is not configured correctly.
+The following blue (information) alert messages, for example, are nothing to worry about if they appear by themselves.

 <span class="information">There was a problem connecting to the Textpattern update server.
 Please try again later.</span>
 : This alert means your Textpattern installation cannot connect with Textpattern’s servers (e.g. a web connection was lost), thus cannot check if a new stable release of the software is available.
 This message would persist until your installation could connect and make the check.
 At that time, if there were no updates available, the message would disappear and you’d see the green ‘All checks pass!’.